Lurker00/DX90-firmware/release/README.md

 ##6.
 Gapless buffer

 The default buffer for gapless playback is 100 ms, meaning, the sound can be interrupted, if 100 ms is not enough to prepare the next file for playback.
-Increasing it to 200 ms decreases the chance of such interrupts.
+Increasing the buffer to 200 ms decreases the chance of such interrupts.